Accrual Based Accounting

 The greatest advantage to accrual based accounting is that it allows an information manager, or if you're a small business, the business owner to accurately assess whether or not the business is generating a profit.
 You can better assess profit levels because you match income to expenses, accurately when you use the accrual based method of accounting.

 Compare this to the use of your credit card.
 Suppose you use your credit card to purchase an item.
 You don't actually have a deduction of your personal checking account until you pay for the credit card debt; this is cash accounting methods.
-If you use your credit card, and then right a check immediately to satisfy that debt on your credit card, regardless of the due date of the bill, you're using accrual based accounting.
+If you use your credit card, and then write a check immediately to satisfy that debt on your credit card, regardless of the due date of the bill, you're using accrual based accounting.
 Can you see how accrual forces accountability, and also makes you aware of your spending limits?

 For some businesses, there is a need to be able to view finances from both pictures.
 Access to both methods provides information managers with a better view of actual cash flows, and keeps CEOs and CFOs more aware of the actual state of the business.